alexdev-tb/CodePortal/README.md

 ## Next Steps

-- Replace the in-memory execution simulation with real sandbox backends.
+- Harden sandbox isolation (cgroups, seccomp) and monitor runtime resource usage.
 - Instrument the service with structured logging and tracing.
 - Wire up CI and automation.